As part of the Waterfront Seattle funding plan, Seattle City Council established a Local Improvement District (LID) in January 2019.

-The proposed final assessment roll is on file and available to be viewed at the Office of the City Clerk and online: proposed final assessment roll.
-Now that Council has confirmed the assessment roll ordinance, the proposed final assessment roll will be updated as directed by the ordinance and will be filed with the City Clerk.
+The Final Assessment Roll is on file and available to be viewed at the Office of the City Clerk and online: final assessment roll.

 As stated in the LID formation ordinance, property owners who choose to pay their assessment in full during the 30-day prepayment period will receive a discount on the total amount of their assessment for their portion of the costs of financing that is included in their final LID assessment.